danithaca/drupal-computing/README.md

 Install and Config
 ------------------

-It is recommended to download this code to a different server than the Drupal production server.

-You need to setup Java "CLASSPATH" or Python "PYTHONPATH".

-Examples:
+First, install the [Drupal Computing module](http://drupal.org/project/computing) on your Drupal site.
+Next, download the Client Library code to the server where you would run the agent programs (usually on a different server than the Drupal server).
+On that server, setup "CLASSPATH" (for Java) and/or "PYTHONPATH" (for Python) for your agent programs to access the code library, e.g.:

+    export DRUPAL_COMPUTING_HOME=/opt/drupal-computing
-    export PYTHONPATH=$PYTHONPATH:/home/daniel/Development/d7-computing/computing_java/pythonpkg
+    export PYTHONPATH=PYTHONPATH=${PYTHONPATH}:${DRUPAL_COMPUTING_HOME}/python
-    export CLASSPATH=$CLASSPATH:/home/daniel/Development/d7-computing/computing_java/pythonpkg
+    export CLASSPATH=${CLASSPATH}:${DRUPAL_COMPUTING_HOME}/java/computing.jar:${DRUPAL_COMPUTING_HOME}/java/lib/*

-It is beyond the scope of this documentation if you use Pip (for Python) or Maven (for Java) for dependency management.
-Refer to relevant documentation for details.
+_(Note: It is beyond the scope of this documentation if you do dependency management using Maven (for Java) or pip/virtualenv (for Python).
+Refer to their documentations for details.)_

-The most important config file is config.properties, which specifies how the Agent program accesses Drupal.
-Usually you can save the file under the working directory, or define system variable: DCOMP_CONFIG_FILE.
-For the Java client, you can also specify the location using -Dcomp.config.file=...

-To turn on debugging: Java ..., Python ...
+Finally, create and configure _config.properties_ file to access Drupal.
+Specify the file's location in system environment variable `DCOMP_CONFIG_FILE`, or save the file to the current working directory.
+If you prefer not to use this file, you can use environment variables instead (e.g., `dcomp.site.access` would be env var `DCOMP_SITE_ACCESS`).

 ### config.properties ###

-Anything defined in this file can also be accessed with a system environment variable (replacing '.' with '_' and to upper case).
-For example, dcomp.command.file would be DCOMP_COMMAND_FILE.

-Global settings:
+Required settings:

-  * __dcomp.command.file__: specifies the location of "command.properties" file.
-  * __dcomp.site.access__: Specifies how to access Drupal using either "drush" (default) or "services".
+  * __dcomp.site.access__: Specifies whether to access Drupal using either "drush" (default) or "services".

-Drush:
+  * __dcomp.command.file__: Specifies the location of "command.properties" file, which maps addition "command" string into a Python/Java command class.

+Drush settings (required if using Drush):

+  * __dcomp.drush.site__: Specifies the default drush site alias.
+Default is "@self" (including '@').
+See Drush documentation "site alias" for more details.
   * __dcomp.drush.command__: Specifies the "drush" system command (e.g., "/usr/bin/drush").
 Default is "drush".
-  * __dcomp.drush.site__: Specifies the default drush site alias to use.
-Default is "@self".
-You need to use '@'.
-See Drush documentation "site alias" for more details.

-Services (see Drupal Computing documentation for details):
+Services settings (see Drupal Computing documentation and Services module documentation for details):

-  * __dcomp.site.base_url__ (required): Drupal site url, eg http://exmaple.com
+  * __dcomp.site.base_url__ (required): Drupal site url, e.g. http://exmaple.com
-  * __dcomp.services.endpoint__ (required): Services endpoint defined in Drupal
+  * __dcomp.services.endpoint__ (required): Services endpoint, defined in Drupal
-  * __dcomp.services.user.name__ (required): Drupal user's name to access Drupal
+  * __dcomp.services.user.name__ (required): Drupal user's name
   * __dcomp.services.user.pass__ (required): Drupal user's password

-Other settings (all optional):
+Optional settings:

-  * __dcomp.database.url__: JDBC database url.
+  * __dcomp.database.url__: JDBC database connection url, which overrides all settings below, if any.
-  * __dcomp.database.properties.*__: other database settings, e.g., dcomp.database.properties.username, dcomp.database.properties.password, etc. This will be used to establish database connections.
+  * __dcomp.database.properties.*__: Other database settings, e.g., dcomp.database.properties.username, dcomp.database.properties.password, etc, if you prefer this than dcomp.database.url.
-  * __dcomp.agent.name__: Specifies the agent name to distinguish between different agent programs.
-Default is the hostname.
+  * __dcomp.agent.name__: The name of the agent program to distinguish in Drupal site.
+Default is the agent server's hostname.
-  * __dcomp.exec.timeout__: Specifies how long to execute command line.
-Used for Drush.
+  * __dcomp.exec.timeout__: Maximum milliseconds to execute command line programs (e.g., the drush executable).
 Default is 120000, or 2 minutes.
   * __dcomp.processing.batch_size__: Specifies how many computing record to process in one single run.
 Default is 100.